robwilliams/cowtown/index.md

   Gift Vouchers are the Perfect Musical Gift for Birthdays, Anniversaries, and even Christmas.
 </h3>

-  I've been teaching guitar In Broseley, near Telford, Shropshire for 16 years.
-That's over 34,000 (Yes, Thirty-Four Thousand) hours of guitar lessons and teaching experience, coupled to extensive research into how the instrument works with the player's biomechanics to make it the World's favourite instrument.
+  I've been teaching guitar In Broseley, near Telford, Shropshire for <strong>16 years</strong>.
+That's over <strong>34,000 hours</strong> (Yes, Thirty-Four Thousand) hours of guitar lessons and teaching experience, coupled to extensive research, to show you  how the instrument works with the player to make it easy to play.

-When you learn guitar with me, you'll discover what the guitar really is - with straight talk.
+When we work together, you'll discover what the guitar really is - with straight talk.
 I don't peddle  nonsense and self-promoting hype, or spout the conventional delusions of "Cool", "mojo" or "genius".
 What I do is give you a unique system that lays bare the way music works on the guitar.

 Teaching guitar, music and creativity is both my full-time job and my life's love - and I do it all day, every day, with great people.